pengfeinie/object-detection/README.md

    ![img](https://pengfeinie.github.io/images/bbox-1.png)

+YOLO uses a single bounding box regression to predict the height, width, center, and class of objects.
+In the image above, represents the probability of an object appearing in the bounding box.

+Download: https://pjreddie.com/media/files/yolov3.weights and move to under cfg folder.https://pjreddie.com/darknet/yolo/

 ### SSD (Single Shot Multibox Detector)

 The [SSD architecture](https://arxiv.org/pdf/1512.02325.pdf) was published in 2016 by researchers from Google.
 It presents an object detection model using a single deep neural network combining regional proposals and feature extraction.